miklevin/MikeLev.in/index.md

 <img class="picleft" width="150vw" alt="Mike Levin and Bill Nye The Science Guy at PCMag" src="/assets/images/mike-levin-and-bill-nye-the-science-guy-at-pcmag.jpg" >
 Hello World!
 I'm an old SciFi reader and Mac & Windows fanboy who today writes
 ***with***&#151;but more importantly ***for*** AI.
 I lived in the dull grey of Kansas...
-I mean Pennsylvania until a Twister picked me up and dropped me into the middle of MOZ.
+I mean Philadelphia, PA until a Twister picked me up and dropped me into the middle of MOZ.
 I'm as hopelessly naive as Dorothy, but still make it work somehow.
-My opinions are my own and would get my butt fired by anyone other than foster parents of ***Amazing Stories***.
+My opinions are my own and would get my butt fired by anyone other than the foster parents of ***Amazing Stories***.
 SHAZAM!

 Full disclosure: I'm going to hypnotize you.
 I already started.
 But I
 ***never*** do it without full disclosure.
 I learned this from the second most